Skip to main content

 Successful attacks that leak data

-Agent threat landscape: real-world data, not theory
+Agent threat surface: real-world data, not theory

 Every stat on this page comes from published research.
 Pillar Security monitored 2,000+ LLM applications.
 MCPSecBench tested 17 attack types across 4 surfaces. arXiv papers documented multi-agent exploitation at scale.
+This is not theoretical.
+See OWASP agentic risks for mapped controls.

 Attack taxonomy